havzor1231/2021InternshipPackage/README.md

 Use this repo to share and keep track of any tech-related internships.
 I also pushed a script that automatically applies to greenhouse.io and lever applications using Selenium.

 ## Using apply.py
 Fill out JOB_APP with your personal information.
-View resume adivce in zipped folder by your one and only Musky, and replace the file with your actual resume after.
+View resume adivce in zipped folder by your one and only ~Musky~, and replace the file with your actual resume after.
 Also import your resume as a text file into the folder, and change the name to resume_text (or vice versa).
 I think the rest of the information is pretty self-explanatory, but feel free to message me with any questions, concerns, or bugs.
 Have fun!

 ## The List (Probs not going to be updated super frequently, so feel free to run the program on your own OS :) )